maximkir/macboot/README.md

-# Ansible Playbooks For My Development Machines
+# MacBoot 💻 📦 🚀

 [![Build Status](https://github.com/maximkir/ansible-playbooks/workflows/ci-workflow/badge.svg?branch=master)](https://github.com/maximkir/ansible-playbooks/actions)

-This playbook installs and configures most of the software I use on my Mac for software development.
-Some things in macOS are slightly difficult to automate, so I still have some manual installation steps, but at least it's all documented here.
+This project helps me to bootstrap my development machines.
+During the last ten years of development, I've noticed a lot of time spent setting up a new appliance.
+As a software engineer, the DRY principle echoed in my head.
+Hence, I decided to automate it to save some time for myself (and my colleagues).

-This is a work in progress, and is mostly a means for me to document my current Mac's setup.
-I'll be evolving this set of playbooks over time.
+This is a work in progress and is primarily a means to document my current Mac's setup.
+I'll be evolving this set of tools over time.

+The project introduces no magic but a simple usage of the Ansible playbook that allows configuring various aspects of the machine.

 *See also*:
   - [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook)